-Daylight is a life-changing digital therapeutic for anxiety
+Daylight is a life-changing digital

 In a peer-reviewed clinical trial, patients experienced lasting recovery from anxiety

 reported improvement in overall mood.1

 Daylight is continually and rigorously studied for effectiveness in gold-standard clinical trials.